Q How does the PoolMate work?

 Q How accurate is the PoolMate?

-A The watch has been tested on a wide variety of swimmers over an 18 month period prior to launch.
+The watch has been tested on a wide variety of swimmers over an 18 month period prior to launch and is in use by over 100,000 swimmers worldwide.
 We have a 99.75% accuracy rate with our database of hundreds of kms from many swimmers with 1500m times ranging between 22 and 40 minutes.
 No guarantee is given for accuracy with individual swimmers and rates may differ with users whose strokes or abilities differ from the norm.
 Accuracy may be slightly less when swimming breaststroke for some swimmers but if you have problems let us know as we would like to help.
+If you purchase from us directly at www.swimovate.com we will be happy to refund you if you are unhappy with the accuracy within 3 months of purchase.
+If purchased from another retailer you need to check their Ts and Cs though.

 Q Will the watch work with all pools?